Adamfarrow1/Smart-water-heater-controller/README.md

 - on VScode: use command `npx expo start` to start the metro server
 - on Xcode: use Build to compile and Xcode will install the app onto your iPhone device.

-**Running the app on an iPhone (no active metro server, using jsbundle instead).**
+**Running the app on an iPhone (no active metro server, using jsbundle instead):**

-In order for the app to run on an iPhone with no active metro server running on vscode, you must generate a jsbundle file.
+In order for the app to run on an iPhone with no active metro server running on vscode, you must generate a main.jsbundle file.
 - on VScode: Build bundle by running the command `npx expo export:embed --entry-file='node_modules/expo/AppEntry.js' --bundle output='./ios/main.jsbundle' --dev=false --platform='ios'`
 - Xcode: Click on top bar of the project, select `Edit Scheme`, select `Build Configuration` - Release
   -  Build phases -> Bundle React Native code and images -> Check off "For install builds only" if it's checked